 Q. Does Parliament have an Environmental Policy?

 A. Yes.
-Parliament’s environmental policy ( PDF 70 KB) has been endorsed by the House of Commons Commission and the House Committee of the House of Lords.
+Parliament's environmental policy has been approved by the House of Commons Executive Board and the House of Lords Management Board.

 Q. What are Parliament's targets?

-A. Parliament measures its environmental performance in the following target areas; carbon dioxide emissions, water consumption, waste recycled, waste generated.
-The target’s can be found on the Targets and Performance page.
+A. Parliament measures its environmental performance in the following impact areas; carbon dioxide emissions, mains water consumption, borehole water abstraction, waste recycling and in line with the waste hierarchy generally.

 Q. How does Parliament measure its performance?